 Present or attend AAG Conferences, events, and workshops.
 You’ll receive significant registration discounts and can apply for member only awards and bursaries.

 - Advocate for change

 Contribute to AAG’s submissions to government and other bodies such as Royal Commissions, as well as position papers and briefing papers to inform the development of policies and practice affecting older people.
-The Royal Commission into Aged Care Quality and Safety provides a unique opportunity for AAG to have input into and potentially influence aged care policy moving forward.

 Present at AAG and Government stakeholder forums and advisory groups.